Spreading Clean Beauty

 A clean lifestyle thus seeks to achieve a holistic understanding of emotional, physical and mental health which leads to a better outlook on life that is based on gratitude and connection to others.

-Since 2015, mentions of ‘clean beauty’ on social media have increased by over 29,000%.
 However, consumers are divided over the meaning of clean beauty.
 There are lots of definitions popping up and most can encompass the following concepts:

 • Green, plant-based beauty